-Only Red Hat lets you virtualize desktops on the same infrastructure as servers at no added cost, giving you:
+Only Red Hat lets you virtualize workstations on the same infrastructure as servers at no added cost, giving you:

 - A seamless user experience.
 The powerful SPICE remote protocol delivers a user experience that's nearly indistinguishable from that of a local PC workstation.

 - Security.
-By moving desktop environments off disparately located desktop PCs into a centrally controlled datacenter, you safeguard company data and comply with strict government regulations.
+By moving workstation environments off disparately located desktop PCs into a centrally controlled datacenter, you safeguard company data and comply with strict government regulations.

 - Centralized management from 1 vendor.
-Red Hat Enterprise Virtualization Manager is a feature-rich desktop virtualization management system with advanced capabilities for physical host servers and virtual desktops, VM guests, and everything in between.
+Red Hat Virtualization Manager is a feature-rich workstation virtualization management system with advanced capabilities for physical host servers and workstations, VM guests, and everything in between.